2007 Volvo C70

 Many C70s were crashed at the high-tech Volvo Cars Safety Centre in Sweden, to determine the optimum deformation structure in both the nose and tail.
 Volvo even T-boned the driver's door with one of its own XC90 SUVs: Double the data.

 The structural safety features of the C70 take thousands of words to describe in detail.
-From top to bottom, front to rear, side to side, the chassis has been strengthened, tweaked, and made crushable where possible to disspate energy in a crash.
+From top to bottom, front to rear, side to side, the chassis has been strengthened, tweaked, and made crushable where possible to dissipate energy in a crash.
 The C70 more than compensates for the loss of rigidity with a fixed roof; it's stiffer and safer than the previous C70 coupe.
-The reinforced B pillars, normally connected by a roof, are connec
+The reinforced B pillars, normally connected by a roof, are connected on the C70 by one of five transverse frame members.
+This dissipates crash forces.
+The door sills are laser welded, and raised behind the B pillars.
+The doors have diagonal steel beams.
+The A-pillars use extra high strength steel, and extend all the way down to the frame rails.

-We drove a Dynaudio-equipped car for about two hours, and, unlike other expensive sound systems we've tested, the Dynaudio is vividly all there: With the top down, as the speed of the car climbs, the volume automatically increases.
+We found the Dynaudio system vivid and all there.
+With the top down, as the speed of the car climbs, the volume automatically increases.
 It doesn't forget to back off when you do.

-Our test model was equipped with the standard six-speed, and we think it's the better choice, partly because the C70 feels so much like a sports car, and partly because the six-speed allows snappier acceleration.
-It's such a good gearbox, smooth and tight, repeatedly praised in other places on this site.
-If it's good enough for the high-performance S60R, it's great in the C70.
+The standard six-speed manual best complements the C70's sports car feel, and also allows snappier acceleration.
+It's such a good gearbox, smooth and tight, and we've praised it in other Volvo models.
+If it's good enough for the high-performance S60R, it's great for the C70.

-We put about 60 more curvy miles on a C70 with the optional five-speed automatic, and it's a fine, crisp transmission.
-If you don't like the work that a manual transmission requires, you'll have no problem with the automatic.
+We found the five-speed automatic to be a fine, crisp transmission.
 And for those who want a little extra control at times, the automatic features a satisfying and obedient Auto-stick mode.

 The C70 doesn't feel heavy when you flick it around in the curves.
 The rack-and-pinion steering is power-assisted and electro-hydraulic, and provides a solid feel.
 We wouldn't call it light or nimble, but turning the C70 doesn't require a lot of effort.
 It simply gives good feedback through the healthy leather-wrapped steering wheel.
 Solid as a Swede.

-The new Volvo C70 is, first of all, gorgeous.
-Its safety is unbeatable, and the engine, transmission and suspension are proven to be smooth and reliable.
-The price is a bargain.
-But the bottom line is that it's a new invention: a four-seat convertible with a convenient, fail-safe, sleek, steel coupe roof.
+The Volvo C70 is gorgeous.
+Its safety is unbeatable.
+The engine, transmission and suspension are proven to be smooth and reliable.
+The price for this four-seat hardtop convertible is a bargain.
+It's fun and convenient.

 NewCarTestDrive.com correspondent Sam Moses filed this report from Maui.